Buss-SMS-Canzler GmbH: General Terms and Conditions for the purchase of system components and services (September 2020)

 18. IT-Security, Data Protection

 18.1.
-The Supplier warrants to take appropriate technical, organizational and legal measures toensure the confidentiality, availability, integrity and authenticity of information received and toprevent unauthorized access by third parties.
+The Supplier warrants to take appropriate technical, organisational and legal measures to ensure the confidentiality, availability, integrity and authenticity of information received and to prevent unauthorised access by third parties.

 19. Force Majeure

 19.1.
 The Parties shall not be liable for excusable delays caused by Force Majeure.
 As events of Force Majeure shall be considered unforeseeable and inevitable events occurring after conclusion of the contract, such as acts of God or the public enemy, restrictions imposed by public authorities or an occurrence of similar nature and effect.

 19.2 Supplier shall immediately inform Purchaser of any circumstances of which it gains knowledge and which will or after time may lead to an excusable delay.
 Supplier shall further exert its best efforts to minimize the effects of such excusable delay.
 In addition, Supplier, upon request, shall at all times inform Purchaser of any further circumstances likely leading to a delay, as well its pertinent contingency- and emergency plans.
 Supplier shall, in particular, inform Purchaser immediately and comprehensively of current or potential labor conflicts , which may delay or make impossible the timely delivery.